 Cuba is a very small village located in the state of New York.
 With a population of 1,523 people and three associated neighborhoods, Cuba is the 678th largest community in New York.
 Much of the housing stock in Cuba was built prior to World War II, making it one of the older and more historic villages in the country.

-Cuba is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Cuba doesn't have a public transportation system that people use for their commute.

 The people who call Cuba home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Cuba residents report their race to be White.
+The greatest number of Cuba residents report their race to be White, followed by Asian.
 Important ancestries of people in Cuba include English, German, Irish, Italian, and Polish.

 The most common language spoken in Cuba is English.
 Other important languages spoken here include Italian and Spanish.